Fire officials investigating ladder collapse at Mattapan blaze

-BOSTON (WHDH) - A Boston firefighter escaped serious injury Wednesday night when a fire truck ladder collapsed at the scene of a two-alarm blaze in Mattapan, and now officials say they’re investigating to find out what caused the malfunction.
+BOSTON (WHDH) - A Boston firefighter escaped serious injury Wednesday night when a fire truck ladder collapsed at the scene of a two-alarm blaze in Mattapan.
+Now officials say they’re investigating what caused the malfunction.

 Firefighters responding at 7:40 p.m. to a fire in a three-story, multi-family home on Duke Street were met by heavy smoke on the third floor, a fire department spokesman said.
 As they battled the blaze, Tower Ladder 10 malfunctioned, causing a ladder with an attached bucket to drop against the house.